ChiragDalmia/archatpet/README.md

 ## How We Built It
 - **Frontend**: Built using TypeScript in a Next.js framework with Tailwind CSS for styling.
 We used Lucide React for icons, Three.js for 3D rendering, and Spline & GSAP for animations.
 - **Backend**: Images uploaded by users are stored via Vercel Blob, which sends them to MeshyAPI for 3D rendering.
 We used Cloudflare for AI responses and ElevenLabs for speech synthesis, allowing pets to respond naturally.
 Wake word functionality triggers interactions when the pet's name is called.
-- **Tech Stack**: Next.js, Three.js, Vercel Blob, MeshyAPI, Cloudflare, ElevenLabs, Web Speech API.
+- **Tech Stack**: Next.js, WebXR, Three.js, Vercel Blob, MeshyAPI, Cloudflare, ElevenLabs, Web Speech API.

 ## Challenges
 - Balancing technical limitations with the emotional aspect of the project.